Harvest Prosperity and Resilience (HPR)

 output/ outcomes

-2. identified 630 follower farmers (210 (44%) Males and 350 (56%) Females) in Karonga and Mzimba based on their economic status.
-The most vulnerable group and poor households were identified.
-Each identified Lead farmer has 9 follower farmers.
-Therefore, a total to 700 farmers the project beneficiaries in Karonga and Mzimba.
+2. Identified 630 follower farmers (210 (44%) males and 350 (56%) females) in Karonga and Mzimba based on their economic status.
+A total of 700 farmers were reached as project beneficiaries.

 Catchment area